 How to avoid losing the original format

-Some of the elements that will not convert well include footnotes, endnotes, PDF tags, page borders, frames, font effects or tracked changes.
+Some of the elements that will not convert well include footnotes, endnotes, PDF tags, page borders, frames, font effects, or tracked changes.
 With the challenge of converting or editing these elements as you open PDF in Word directly with MS Word, it is advisable to open the PDF document with a professional PDF Converter like UPDF.
 Try it by clicking the button below, it allows you to convert PDF documents twice a day for totally free!

 Method 3.
-How to Open PDF in Word without Converting
+How to Open PDF in Word as an Attachment

 If your purpose in opening PDF in Word is not to edit it, by only want to mention it as an attachment.
-You can open PDF in Word without converting into to Word document from wherever you have stored the files.
+You can open PDF in Word as a PDF attachment from wherever you have stored the files.
 This helps make work easier since you do not have to go through a lot of conversion steps.
 Here are the simple steps you need to follow.

 - Open the Word documents